How to Set Up SSH Keys for GitHub (Mac, Linux and Windows)

 ssh-add --apple-use-keychain ~/.ssh/id_ed25519

-To make this permanent, add the following to ~/.ssh/config:
+To make this permanent, add to ~/.ssh/config:

 Host github.com